OrcaTheWhale/The-TCGMat/README.md

 The reference Transf- (it cut off) is for magnetic pogo pin connectors.
 You can check the schematic, but RX is labeled for you, if you are going for TX/RX communicaton.
 A resistor is also already placed on the TX line.
 If you want to try for communication, go for it!

+But I also made this cause my friends play One Piece / Riftbound TCG.
+I, myself only play Riftbound, but I thought it'd be cooler to have more than one game option on the TCG Mat.
+I also have no idea how to play other TCG's, so that's why the only options are Riftbound and One Piece.

 **For the TCG fans:**

 Take a shower.